 Security Deposits in Kansas

-- Penalty if Not Returned on Time – Wrongfully withholding a security deposit in Kansas may open the offending landlord to repaying the value of the original deposit in full.
-They may also be compelled to pay up to 1.5 times the value of the original deposit as a penalty.
+- Penalty if not Returned on Time – If a landlord wrongfully withholds a security deposit then they could be required to pay up to 1.5 times the original amount as a penalty.

 Lease Termination in Kansas

 Notice requirements.
 Tenants without a fixed end-date for their lease must give the following notice before breaking a lease:

 Early termination.
 Kansas tenants may legally break a lease for the following reasons: